 - 3D Audio (with compatible console/titles)

 The design looks like it’s extremely comfortable.
-This seems to be a lightweight headset, and the earcups themselves are plush and thick.
+It is a lightweight headset, and the earcups themselves are plush and thick.
 This usually means comfort, provided they fit your earcups well because they do have a lot of padding.
 The headband does come with some kind of suspension system, which is definitely comfort-oriented.

 As far as the sound goes, there is not a lot of information nowadays, but Sony is expected to offer 3D audio, a feature that, with supported titles, will offer a much more immersive experience than regular stereo audio.
-How, and how well, the new headset works, remains to be seen, but it’s rather confidence-inspiring at this point.
+It has performed really well for users so far, and it’s rather confidence-inspiring for those considering it as an option.

 Last but not least, you will get easy-access controls on the headset, and one seriously underrated feature – USB-C charging.
 When you take everything into consideration, if you want to stick to official accessories, the PS5 Pulse 3D headset is probably one to keep an eye out for.